leonardo-ra/PI/Setup/README.md

  3)  The arm moves to the apropriate location, and proceeds acording to the teaching Pendant instructions.

- 4)  The arm goes to a front-facing view of the TestBox, the camera takes a snapshot and sends it to the computer (points (ii) and (iii) repeat).
+ 4)  The arm goes to a front-facing view of the TestBox, the camera takes a snapshot and sends it to the computer (points (2) and (3) repeat).

- 5)  The arm inserts the transceiver and their respective fiber optic cable in a previously detected port - sent by point (iv).
+ 5)  The arm inserts the transceiver and their respective fiber optic cable in a previously detected port - sent by point (4).

- 6)  The system repeats this from (i) to (v) until all the ports on the TextBox are filled by transceivers.
+ 6)  The system repeats this from (1) to (5) until all the ports on the TextBox are filled by transceivers.

  7)  Once all the transceivers are inserted in the TestBox, as well as their respective optical fibers, a test begins.
 This test is run independently on the TestBox, and its status can be seen in the TestBox Controll window.

 ***NOTE:*** Since this test is being run in parallel to the program/teaching Pendant, it will keep running even if the those are halted.
 This is an important aspect to keep in mind when shutting down/reseting the system.

- 8) Whilst the test is running in the background, the process keeps searching for more transceivers - going back to Point (i).
+ 8) Whilst the test is running in the background, the process keeps searching for more transceivers - going back to Point (1).

- 9) If a test is complete, the TestBox sends a signal and the arm proceeds to point (iv) to remove all the transceivers and their cables - the teaching Pendant has a different set of instructions for this phase.
+ 9) If a test is complete, the TestBox sends a signal and the arm proceeds to point (4) to remove all the transceivers and their cables - the teaching Pendant has a different set of instructions for this phase.
 The arm then releases the transceiver in a specific zone, acording to its respective test result (OK or Not OK).

- 10) Afterwards, if all the transceivers are removed, the system loops back to point (i).
+ 10) Afterwards, if all the transceivers are removed, the system loops back to point (1).

 #### Some common errors/issues and troubleshooting: